interimblue/web-scrapers/README.md

 Logging is logged to `4chan_catalog_scraper_custom.log`

 To aid scheduling, the script will store each scrape `.json` file with a timestamp under a folder named with the year and month.

+## 8kun Scraper v0.1

+The 8kun scraper uses no APIs or libraries and scrapes simply from the raw HTML returned by 8kun.top

+The scraper does the following:
+1. Iterates through pages 1 and 10 gathering post ids (it is often the case that not all comments are visible in the paginated mode hence we scrape comments in step 2)
+2. Iterates through the post ids gathered, downloading and storing the entire HTML document returned, which is the unique page for that post containing all comments.
+E.g. https://8kun.top/pnd/res/701.html#701

+The filenames and logging are the same as above.

+Note: I included a timeout method in the 8kun scraper (using signal.alarm) since 8kun sometimes randomly hangs or blocks the connection.
+This results in the scraper hanging on trying to download one specific post.
+After 60 seconds of waiting, that post html page will be abandoned and the next will be attempted.
+This is a rare occurrence and I have included a wait method between each request to reduce the risk of being blocked but it does still periodically occur.